incloud/food/README.md

 ## Deployment

 The application supports multiple (company) sites/locations.
-There is currently no frontend for this, so you need to add the sites manually to the database.

-You can optionally set a Teams webhook connector url for a site to receive notifications in a Teams channel.
+You can optionally set one or more Teams webhook connector urls for a site to receive notifications in Teams channels.
+The deletion of sites / locations is currently unsupported in the frontend and needs to be done directly in the database.

 ### Kubernetes